cimt-ag/data_vault_pipelinedescription/documentation/DVPDC_automated_testing.md

 ---------

 To verify the DVPD usablitiy and DVPDC functionality, various scenarios are implemented as testsets.
-Paired with a referece resultset, these allow to check
+Paired with a referece resultset, these allow to check if
-- if DVDP syntax is able to express all variants of data vault modells and mappings
+- DVDP syntax is able to express all variants of data vault modells and mappings
-- if the DVPDC is able to transform all valid DVPD into a DVPI
+- the DVPDC is able to transform all valid DVPD into a DVPI
-- if the DVPDC is able to detect and report rule violations in the DVPD
+- the DVPDC is able to detect and report syntax and rule violations in the DVPD

 # Setup